Mandaeism: Demographics

 It is estimated that there are between 60,000 and 100,000 Mandaeans worldwide.
 Their proportion in their native lands has collapsed because of the Iraq War, with most of the community relocating to nearby Iran, Syria, and Jordan.
 There are approximately 2,500 Mandaeans in Jordan.

 In 2011, Al Arabiya put the number of hidden and unaccounted for Iranian Mandaeans in Iran as high as 60,000.
 According to a 2009 article in The Holland Sentinel, the Mandaean community in Iran has also been dwindling, numbering between 5,000 and, at most, 10,000 people.

-Many Mandaeans have formed diaspora communities outside the Middle East in Sweden, Netherlands, Germany, United States, Canada, New Zealand, UK and especially Australia, where around 10,000 now reside, mainly around Sydney, representing 15% of the total world Mandaean population.
+Many Mandaeans have formed diaspora communities outside West Asia in Sweden, the Netherlands, Germany, the United States, Canada, New Zealand, the UK and especially Australia, where around 10,000 reside, mainly around Sydney, representing 15% of the total world Mandaean population.

 Approximately 1,000 Iranian Mandaeans have emigrated to the United States, since the US State Department in 2002 granted them protective refugee status, which was also later accorded to Iraqi Mandaeans in 2007.
 A community estimated at 2,500 members live in Worcester, Massachusetts, where they began settling in 2008.
 Most emigrated from Iraq.

 Mandaeism does not allow conversion, and the religious status of Mandaeans who marry outside the faith and their children is disputed.